ricacostt/100-days-of-code/log.md

 - meeting the person who is going to be my mentor for the next 16 weeks of my journey @SchoolOfCode;
 - listened to a specialist in mindset development and high performance teams who share the importance of seeking & giving feedback and the “best practice” to do it;
 - Learning a bit more about JS - Objects | Arrays.

+ ### Day 19: September 30, 2022

+**▶️Today's Progress**

+- ✅ my first hackathon!
+I worked in pairs to create a “Rock, Paper, Scissors” game using JavaScript;
+- 📂 presenting progress to my class on the “Rock, Paper, Scissors” project we worked on;
+- 🤝 found colleagues to exchange feedback with after the bootcamp hours.